ntoda03/cycleassembler/README.md

     --maxit [int]                   The number of cycles to run for the iterative assembly.
 Increase this if you need to travers divergent intergenic or intronic sequences between genes or exons. (default: 5)
+    --orient [bool]                 Whether to orient contigs relative to the reference (true/false, default: true) This should be turned off if a contig may have matches in multiple orientations

 Exon extraction
     --exons [file]                  Fasta file containing exon sequences.
 The exons will be mapped